Budget 2020: Modi govt plans to restrict purchase of Duty-free liquor to one bottle, cigarettes

 Explained: What is the 'halwa’ ceremony ahead of Budget 2020

-Currently inbound international passengers are allowed to buy two litres of alcohol and a carton of cigarette from these shops.
+Currently, inbound international passengers are allowed to buy two litres of alcohol and a carton of cigarette from these shops.
 According to sources, there are countries that allow only one litre of liquor to international passengers and the same practice can be adopted in India.

-This suggestion assumes significance as the government is looking at various ways to curtail import of non-essential goods into the country to rein in trade deficit.
+This suggestion assumes significance as the government is looking at various ways to curtail the import of non-essential goods into the country to rein in the trade deficit.

 A duty-free shop is where an inbound international passenger can generally purchase goods worth about Rs 50,000 without paying any import duty.